Shared Account Ownership

 Simple Shared accounts are co-owned; each of the joint owners has the legal right to all the funds in the account and the ability to close it without the other owner’s permission.

-If you open a Shared account, and the other account owner withdraws all the funds, Simple is not able to pull the money back or cancel any payments and transfers.
+If you open a Shared account, and the other account owner withdraws all the funds, Simple is not able to pull the money back or cancel any external transfers.
 (Though you might be able to recover the funds by taking legal action.)

 What if a Shared Account balance is negative, or one owner owes money?